mijst/wowcher-project/README.md

+# Developer Notes

+The last 2 tests dont work and I can't seem to figure out why, visually it passes but I'm not used to enzyme & it's taking too much time to troubleshoot, I'd love to find out why though if you know?
+There was also a bug with `.reduce` that I couldn't troubleshoot given the time constraints, I've used these HO functions before and i've never had missing data before, but I applied a bandaid fix.

 # Revenue aggregator application

 You are creating an [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) of a revenue aggregator application.
 It's a React-based web application which displays a list of products of a store in a table that is sorted, filterable and displays total revenue in the filtered list.